anupambhatnagar/GPUPuzzlers/fusion/fusion-answer.md

 layer norm and tanh, which reduces the memory bandwidth needed to perform these two operations by half.
 The resulting computation is still memory bandwidth limited - this is why the compiled fused kernel takes half the time.
 This is responsible for the rest of the speedup of `compiled_split_stack` relative to `split_stack`.
-A similar situation holds for the stack and RELU operations.
+A similar situation holds for the stack and Relu operations.

-`compiled_combined` has four kernels that perform the batch_norm, tanh, linear, and RELU.
+`compiled_combined` has four kernels that perform the layer norm, tanh, linear, and Relu.
 They take a total time of 26 us.

 <p align = "center">
   <a href="/fusion/compiled_combined.png">